Netherlands

 A local Dutch report must include:

-• Background of the company, a local organization chart, a description of the local administration and to whom they report, a detailed description of the local business, the commercial strategy to which it adheres, and whether the business has been affected by the business restructuring or involved in the transfer of intangibles.
+• The background of the company, a local organization chart, a description of the local administration and to whom they report, a detailed description of the local business, the commercial strategy to which it adheres, and whether the business has been affected by the business restructuring or involved in the transfer of intangibles.

 Master File